25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 12–13 years |

 Irish Water Spaniels have curly coats that don’t tend to shed.
 The amount of grooming care is moderate, so managing their coat isn’t particularly intensive.
-However, you will need to trim their coat at least every 2 months.
+However, you must trim their coat at least every 2 months.

 In terms of ownership, the Irish Water Spaniel is a great companion.
 They’re playful and hardworking and love being around their family members.
 They do best when they have a task to perform and are always eager to please, which makes them adept at training.